openforis/accuracy-assessment/README.md

 ## Accuracy assessment design and analysis tool

-This application functions with R, Rstudio and the Shiny package
+The application functions with R, Rstudio and the Shiny package.

-In a first step, the aa_design takes a geospatial map (raster or vector format) as input and outputs a file to perform validation within Collect Earth.
+In a first step, the aa_design takes a geospatial map (raster or vector format) as input and outputs a file to perform validation on.

 In a second step, the validation results are used by the aa_analysis to produce confusion matrix, compute accuracies, correct biases for area estimates and compute confidence intervals

 ## Configuration

+The following programs are need for the application to run:

 ### R from www.r-project.org
-Take default parameters

 ### Rstudio from www.rstudio.org
-Needed libraries are:
+The needed packages are below, they will be downloaded if missing from your libraries (may take long the first time)

 * raster
 * rgeos
 * rgdal

 * shiny
 * shinyFiles